-- We are a champion school for attachment awareness with the LA - All class teachers priorities the PSHE curriculum - Nurture groups - Walter the worry monster - School pets Rolo and Oreo the guinea pigs - Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are encouraged to attend Breakfast club and after school sports clubs to promote teamwork/building friendships etc.
+- We are a champion school for attachment awareness and trauma informed practise within the LA - All class teachers prioritise the PSHE and RSE curriculums - YMCA counsellor - 1:1 mentoring sessions - Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are encouraged to attend Breakfast club and after school sports clubs to promote teamwork/building friendships etc.

 We have a zero tolerance approach to bullying.
+Any reports of bullying are thoroughly investigated by staff and are recorded on My concern if confirmed.